 Although most email marketing systems are built to scale with you (at a cost, of course!), some have lower priced packages for smaller email lists.
 This can be a game-changer when your revenue hasn’t hit full throttle yet but you’re still ready to use the power of automation.

-Once your email list numbers start growing, there are certain advantages to platforms like Infusionsoft and Ontraport, that don't increase as steeply.
+Once your email list numbers start growing, there are certain advantages to platforms like Infusionsoft by Keap and Ontraport, that don't increase as steeply.
 For example, we have the 100,000 subscriber plan from Infusionsoft and we pay half the rate we might with some of the other platforms.

 Every business goes through roughly an 18-month business cycle.